ugurdogrusoz/visuall/doc/UG.md

 ## Toolbar

-A toolbar is available right under the menubar to lists some frequently needed operations grouped in the same manner as the menu.
+A toolbar is available right under the menubar to list some frequently needed operations grouped in the same manner as the menu.

 ## Object Inspection